YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 Since we have a finite amount of time and processing power, we're capped in terms of how many things we can have meaningful opinions on.
 This works like a budget: you have some amount of "effort" you can dedicate towards learning about and participating in things.
 This "effort" gets distributed across your own attributes as well as your preferences.
 Effectively, this means it is impossible to care about/be known for everything maximally, although some people may have a more diverse spread than others.
+Someone who cares a lot about everything might also have a higher "bandwidth" than someone with no opinions.

 ### Opacity